rails/rails/guides/source/security.md

 Rails 2 introduced a new default session storage, CookieStore.
 CookieStore saves the session hash directly in a cookie on the client-side.
 The server retrieves the session hash from the cookie and eliminates the need for a session id.
 That will greatly increase the speed of the application, but it is a controversial storage option and you have to think about the security implications of it:

 * Cookies imply a strict size limit of 4kB.
-This is fine as you should not store large amounts of data in a session anyway, as described before. _(highlight)Storing the current user's database id in a session is usually ok_.
+This is fine as you should not store large amounts of data in a session anyway, as described before. _Storing the current user's database id in a session is usually ok_.

 * The client can see everything you store in a session, because it is stored in clear-text (actually Base64-encoded, so not encrypted).
-So, of course, _(highlight)you don't want to store any secrets here_.
+So, of course, _you don't want to store any secrets here_.
 To prevent session hash tampering, a digest is calculated from the session with a server-side secret and inserted into the end of the cookie.

 That means the security of this storage depends on this secret (and on the digest algorithm, which defaults to SHA512, which has not been compromised, yet).
-So _(highlight)don't use a trivial secret, i.e. a word from a dictionary, or one which is shorter than 30 characters_.
+So _don't use a trivial secret, i.e. a word from a dictionary, or one which is shorter than 30 characters_.
 Put the secret in your environment.rb:

 ```ruby
 config.action_dispatch.session = {